-Wheeler family dedicated to keeping memories alive in Hahns Peak
+Wheeler family dedicated to keeping memories alive in Hahns Peak Village

 This summer, they continued a tradition of painting the historic Hahns Peak Schoolhouse, first built in 1911, and where their parents and uncles and aunt attended school.

-Darlene Wheeler Kemery and her sister and their children and grandchildren came to North Routt from various states including Washington, Kansas and Arizona.
+Darlene Wheeler Kemery, her sister, their children and grandchildren came to North Routt from various states including Washington, Kansas and Arizona.

 “It’s on the National Historic Register, so there’s only so much we can do with repairs, so we decided to come back every 10 years or so to repaint the school,” said Wheeler Kemery.